mindspore.Tensor.eq

 Note

-• input and other comply with the implicit type conversion rules to make the data types consistent.
+• self and other comply with the implicit type conversion rules to make the data types consistent.

-• The input must be two Tensors, or a Tensor and a Scalar.
+• The other input must be Tensor or Scalar.

 • The shapes of the inputs can be broadcasted to each other.